ZIB-IOL/FrankWolfe.jl/README.md

 - Emphasis: All solvers support emphasis (parameter `Emphasis`) to either exploit vectorized linear algebra or be memory efficient, e.g., for large-scale instances
 - Various caching strategies for the lazy implementations.
 Unbounded cache sizes (can get slow), bounded cache sizes as well as early returns once any sufficient vertex is found in the cache.
-- (to come:) when the LMO can compute dual prices then the Frank-Wolfe algorithms return dual prices for the (approximately) optimal solutions (see <https://arxiv.org/abs/2101.02087>)
-- optionally all algorithms can be endowed with gradient momentum.
+- Optionally all algorithms can be endowed with gradient momentum.
 This might help convergence especially in the stochastic context.
+- (to come:) When the LMO can compute dual prices then the Frank-Wolfe algorithms return dual prices for the (approximately) optimal solutions (see [Braun, Pokutta 2021](https://arxiv.org/abs/2101.02087)).

-## Cool Examples
+## Noteworthy examples

-See the `/example` folder.
+See the `/examples` folder.
 All examples run on the test environment using [TestEnv.jl](https://github.com/JuliaTesting/TestEnv.jl).

 ### Approximate Carathéodory with rational arithmetic

 Example: `examples/approximateCaratheodory.jl`

-We can solve the approximate Carathéodory problem with rational arithmetic to obtain rational approximations; see <https://arxiv.org/abs/1911.04415> for some background about approximate Carathéodory and Conditioanl Gradients.
+We can solve the approximate Carathéodory problem with rational arithmetic to obtain rational approximations; see [Combettes, Pokutta 2019](https://arxiv.org/abs/1911.04415) for some background about approximate Carathéodory and Conditioanl Gradients.
 We consider the simple instance of approximating the `0` over the probability simplex here:

 <p class="aligncenter">
 <img src="https://render.githubusercontent.com/render/math?math=\min_{x \in \Delta(n)} \|x\|^2">